-We cannot forever hide the truth about ourselves, from ourselves.
+We cannot forever hide the truth about ourselves from ourselves.
 John McCain

+Change or be changed reminds us no matter where we are in our life journey, we can reclaim our power to change.
 I am days away from my 52nd birthday and have spent my life trying to become the best version of myself.
 The quest started as a result of being a child from a very dysfunctional family where tearing others down was considered the norm.

-When I was in my late 20’s I stumbled onto a book by Wayne Dyer called “Your Erroneous Zones” and began to understand the power we have to change and shape our lives.
-Since then I have read countless books by some of my favorite authors such as Debra Ford, Deepak Chopra and Wayne Dyer to name a few.
+When I was in my late 20’s, I stumbled onto a book by Wayne Dyer called “Your Erroneous Zones” and began to understand the power we have to change and shape our lives.
+Since then, I have read countless books by some of my favorite authors, such as Debra Ford, Deepak Chopra, and Wayne Dyer, to name a few.

 I had assumed I had faced all the monsters in my closet and understood becoming the best version of ourselves takes work, yet I had already done much of the heavy lifting of my past.
-Well that was my working theory until last week when I got to this section in the book.
+That was my working theory until last week when I got to this section in the book.

 Then there was all this stuff, all these thoughts and personas I had been hiding behind.
 That would have been bad enough.
 Yet the part that tore me up the most is I had no idea it was happening.
 Yet, here we are, my reality spilling over onto the page.
-I put on a front for my friends, family, work and yes even myself.
+I put on a front for my friends, family, work, and even myself.

 I have been doing this for years.
 I am who I think they want me to be.
-Yet, when we live in conflict with who we are and who we portray ourselves to be we can never really become who we truly want and intend to be.
-I realized I am “Insecure” which is funny because so many people I know would say I am confident and outgoing.
+Yet, when we live in conflict with who we are and who we portray ourselves to be, we can never really become who we truly want and intend to be.
+I realized I am “Insecure,” which is funny because so many people I know would say I am confident and outgoing.

-Now I face a new day and a new year and while this awareness is empowering there is still much work to do.
-To break out of those old habits to learn how to retrain my brain as Joe Dispenza puts it in his book.
+Now I face a new day and a new year, and while this awareness is empowering, there is still much work to do.
+To break out of those old habits to learn how to retrain my brain, as Joe Dispenza puts it in his book.
 The excitement I feel about the potential this awareness will bring me and my life is my driving force to push through the hard stuff to begin living my life the way I have always intended.